 What is lead capture?

 Lead capture is the action that happens on your website when your visitors convert into leads.
-Typically this happens using lead capture forms, lead capture pages and in eCommerce on checkout pages.
+Typically this happens using lead capture forms, lead capture pages, and in eCommerce on checkout pages.

-A lead capture form is the tool used to collect customer data.
+A lead capture form is a tool used to collect customer data.
 The main purpose of lead capture forms is to collect contact information by giving customers something in exchange for their data - be it a guide, discount code, or a product demo.

 Lead capture pages are dedicated landing pages used for specific marketing campaigns.
 The focus of lead capture pages is to provide information and entice visitors to leave their data.
 This information is often collected through lead capture forms.

-Why ditch traditional forms?
+Why ditch traditional lead capture forms?

 Forms with multiple fields can reduce conversion rate.